iAgro Handbook

 Create a field

-Once the organization is created, the first entity that will be found is Fields.
+Once the organization has been created, the first entity that will be found are the Fields.

-From the Fields panel, it is possible to see the fields created and available with an indication of the type of crop and with an image identifying its perimeter.
+From the Fields panel you can see the fields that have been created and are available with an indication of the type of cultivation and with an image identifying the perimeter.
 To create a new field, simply click on “+ Field” and draw its boundary by hand, gradually adding vertices to the polygon.
 Once completed, click “Save” and enter the field data (name, crop type, row spacing).
-The row spacing should be inserted only in the case of row crops and for superintensive plantings in the case of tree crops.
+The row spacing should be included only in the case of typically row crops (e.g., vineyards) and for super-intensive plantings (e.g., super-intensive olive groves).

 Create a relief

-Having created the field, the second entity that will be found is Reliefs.
+Having created the field, the second entity you will find is Reliefs.

 Create an acquisition

-Having created the relief, the third entity that will be found is Acquisitions.
+Once the survey has been created, the third entity you will find is the Acquisitions.

-Once you have created the Survey and acquired the first dataset of photos, you can enter the individual survey from the Surveys panel.
-Within the individual survey, you can see a list of the Photographic Acquisitions made and an indication of whether or not they were uploaded to the cloud for processing or if there was any error in processing.
+Once the Survey has been created and the first dataset of photos has been acquired, you can enter the individual survey from the Surveys panel.
+Within the individual survey you can see the list of Photo Acquisitions made and an indication of whether or not they were uploaded to the cloud for processing or if there was any error in processing.

-From the list of acquisitions, new ones can also be created by clicking on “+ Acquisition.”
-Going forward, an alert is displayed to warn the user that acquisitions of a single survey must necessarily complete within 3 days of the creation of the survey in order not to mix datasets acquired at different phenological stages.
+From the list of acquisitions you can also create new ones by clicking on “+ Acquisition.”
+Going forward, an alert is displayed to warn the user that acquisitions of a single survey must necessarily be completed within 5 days of the creation of the survey in order not to mix acquisitions made at different phenological stages.
 Continuing on, you enter the capture screen, where the smartphone/tablet camera and GPS for geolocation will be activated.
-By framing the part of the row/tree to be scanned and clicking on the registration button, scanning will be started: carefully follow the directions in the tutorial in order to correctly perform the scan .
+By framing the part of the row/tree to be scanned and clicking on the registration button, scanning will be started:

 Once you have finished the acquisition, click on “Save and Continue,” if you want to go on to create a new acquisition, or on “Save and Finish,” if you want to finish and return to the list of Acquisitions.